NoorMajdoub/Video_summarizer/README.md

 * The `Video_processing/` directory contains versioned pipelines (v1, v2)
 * Visual analysis is experimental and GPU-intensive
-* Optimized for **educational content**, especially **programming tutorials**
+* Optimized for **educational content**, especially **programming tutorials** *I would recommend running the video summary section directly from the kaggle notebook

 ---